Photo Credit: Unsplash

 Using the inherent strengths of the human body’s immune system to fight malignancies is an exciting and expanding field of medical research.
 This burgeoning field is created opportunities for new doctors particularly with the recent approvals of immunotherapy-based treatments for various cancer types.
 This medical specialty is changing quickly as researchers unlock more of the mystery surrounding DNA and the bodies complex immune system.

 Immunotherapy is a comparatively new type of therapy that is currently being used to treat many kinds of cancers.
 Much of this therapy is still in clinical trials.
 The types of immunotherapy that are commonly used are biological response modifiers, colony-stimulating factors, tumor vaccines and monoclonal antibodies.

 However, there are still new clinical challenges.
 New treatments like CAR-T cell therapy can cause alarming and even fatal immune overreactions, and drugs known as checkpoint inhibitors have led to the emergence of new forms of autoimmune diseases like inflammatory arthritis and even type 1 diabetes, among other adverse effects.

-Many health systems possess a shortage of doctors in this area how are well equipped to treat new diseases with these new therapies.
-The career specialty is still evolving but currently, this area of practice needs medical researchers who can identify specific markers and phenotypes in patients.
-This information provides information about which patients are likely to experience certain side effects from the immunotherapy treatments, and to characterize the new forms of autoimmune disease.
+Many health systems possess a shortage of doctors in the field of Immunotherapy.
+Hospitals are not always well equipped to treat new diseases with these new therapies.
+This medical specialty is still evolving but currently, this area of practice needs medical researchers who can identify specific markers and phenotypes in patients.
+This kind of genetic data provides information about which patients are likely to experience certain side effects from the immunotherapy treatments.

 Clinical Informatics: